 Grundy Lakes, a day-use area near Tracy City, provides swimming, picnicking, fishing, hiking and a view of 19th century coke ovens.

 The visitor's center has interpretative exhibits and provides information on each component of the South Cumberland State Park and is a great place to picnic before beginning the adventure.
 Also located just outside the visitor's center are various recreation fields (Basketball, Beach Volleyball, Horseshoes, Tennis, and Baseball) and equipment can be rented for free from the front desk.

-South Cumberland State Park has two picnic pavilions for larger parties that can be reserved in advance.
-There are also eight other small picnic areas with grill located throughout the park.
-There are 110 backcountry campsites throughout the park.
-Fire rings and outhouses are located at each of the 14 fourteen designated camping areas.
-A permit is required for backcountry camping.
+South Cumberland State Park has four picnic pavilions for larger parties that can be reserved in advance.
+There are also eight other small picnic areas with grills located throughout the park.

 Camping at the Foster Falls Campground and backcountry camping are popular activities at South Cumberland.
 There are more than 100 backcountry campsites scattered throughout the park.
 These are primitive, backcountry sites and hiking is required to reach all of them.
 Reservations are required for all camping, and can be made online.